Keyword Tax

 What embeddings fix

 Embeddings move surplus from the publisher to the advertisers.
-Win diversity improves from 0.809 to 0.833 (p<0.01) — different specialists win different queries instead of one dominant bidder sweeping the bin.
-The consumer who searches “finger pulley injury from rock climbing” finds the climbing PT, not whoever bid highest on “physical therapy.”
+Win diversity improves from 0.809 to 0.833 (p<0.01), so the consumer who searches “finger pulley injury from rock climbing” finds the climbing PT, not whoever bid highest on “physical therapy.”

-Specialist surplus improves directionally but doesn’t reach significance (-0.807 to -0.695, ns).
-Specialists are still losing money.
-The embedding mechanism helps — proximity scoring rewards niche positioning — but without relocation fees, advertisers drift toward popular queries and the advantage erodes.
+Specialist surplus improves directionally (-0.807 to -0.695, ns) but specialists are still losing money.
+Without relocation fees, advertisers drift toward popular queries and the niche advantage erodes.

 Adding relocation fees changes the picture.
 Specialist surplus goes from -0.695 to +0.021 (p<0.001).
 Specialists make money.
-Fees pin them at their niche, and their conversion advantage translates into winning the queries they’re best at — at prices that leave positive surplus.
+Fees pin them at their niche, and their conversion advantage translates into winning their best queries at prices that leave positive surplus.
 Win diversity climbs further to 0.876.
-Value efficiency recovers to 0.834 — within 2.4pp of keywords.
+Value efficiency recovers to 0.834, within 2.4pp of keywords.

 Why a monopolist wouldn’t switch